-And yet, I can feel the way the little boat bounces on the choppy water; me over here and them all the way over there.
-It seems impossibly far and leaves room for the ache of missing my sister to set in.
+I can feel the way the little boat bounces on the choppy water.
+Me over here and them all the way over there.
+It seems impossibly far.
+It leaves room for the ache of missing my sister to set in.
 Her absence settles like fog.

 When we hung up I promised them a follow-up call regarding the injury and times for her next in town game so they might come and be miserable but be present.
 To them, it must feel like Church does for me.
 Long, uncomfortable, going nowhere, and a little morally off-setting.

 Out on the dark lake, there are a thousand boats of various sizes floating around.
 This crazy course is what we all have in common.
 We ride the same wind.
+We balance the same waves.
 Together our lanterns light the water a most brilliant blue.
 A depth of color one simply can't view or appreciate from the safety of shore.

 It is a tiny rowboat but it holds a lot of people.